 The in-app purchase market has the potential to generate billions of dollars in revenue with every passing year.
 A report by Statista estimates that in 2021, mobile apps can create more than 693 billion U.S. dollars in revenue using app monetization strategies like in-app purchases, in-app advertising, and paid downloads.

 However, not every mobile app developer is fortunate enough to get these dollars transferred straight to their bank accounts.
 There are over 4 million mobile apps (and counting) that are available in Google and Apple app stores which imply competition in the market for making even a small piece of this revenue is sky-high.

-In such a situation, one thing that can help businesses turn their money-making dream into reality is a robust app monetization model that delivers an immense user experience and millions of app downloads.
+In such a situation, one thing that can help businesses turn their money-making dream into reality is a robust app monetization model that delivers an UX experience and millions of app downloads.
 Let’s see what options are available to explore for creating such an app revenue model: